J0R0W/lkp-ouichefs/docs/rotating_filesystem.md

 We simply scan all files (from a starting directory, recursive if necessary) whenever an eviction is necessary.
 For the scanning we iterate over the inodes (and recursing into subdirectories if the inode happens to be a directory).

-We are reading the directory-inode contents "manually" by using a struct buffer_head.
-We don't really like this approach either because we rely on the file system implementation for this (references to struct ouichefs_dir_block for example) and we hope this file-iteration could be replaced by a vfs function.
+We reusing the iteration code in dir.c for an inode-based iteration.
+We don't really like this approach either because we rely on the file system implementation for this (references to dir.c) and we hope this file-iteration could be replaced by a VFS function.
 We noticed there is a iterate_dir function that seems to do what we need, but this function requires a struct file as parameter which seemed difficult to get from an inode as start-directory.

 ## Additioal Features
 We implemented symlinks and hardlinks.